Web3 and the Future of Data Privacy in 2023

 The Crypto Crossroads

-The transaction histories of crypto assets can be mixed by services known as crypto mixers, rendering them impossible to track (by, say, law enforcement officials).
+Services known as crypto mixers can blend the transaction histories of cryptocurrency assets, making them untraceable, even for entities like law enforcement officials.
 However, they have somewhat lost their credibility.
 As an example, earlier this year the US banned Tornado Cash, long one of the most well-known of these firms.

 Lost in the Metaverse

-There are certain privacy issues with the metaverse, a hazily defined virtual environment where users would perhaps be able to work, play, shop, and engage with one another as avatars.
-Or rather, the issue is caused by virtual reality (VR), a technology that has gained widespread public acceptance as being somewhat equated with the metaverse, mostly due to Meta’s efforts.
-A recent study found that bad actors might utilise VR to get private information about users, including their weight, income level, age, and ethnicity.
+Privacy worries emerge within the metaverse, a vaguely outlined digital domain where users engage in work, play, shopping, and interaction through avatars.
+This problem is closely tied to virtual reality (VR), often mistakenly connected to the metaverse due to Meta’s influence.
+A recent study revealed that malicious individuals might misuse VR to access personal user data such as weight, income, age, and ethnicity.
 According to the study’s authors, “VR attackers can discreetly ascertain hundreds of personal data traits from users of popular metaverse applications like VRChat who appear to be anonymous.”

 Emphasising Data Privacy

 That isn’t to suggest web3 is doomed.
 The blockchain, like any other important technical invention, will take time to gain general adoption.
-For the time being, some experts believe the dark night that web3 is currently navigating could ultimately be a good thing for the space.
-A time to reflect, separate the wheat from the chaff, dial back on hype-driven marketing and focus instead on the actual value – in terms of data privacy protection and individual empowerment – that web3 can provide.
-The industry’s entire image needs to be rebuilt around a basis of trust and credibility if it wants to thrive like it should.
+Currently, certain experts view the challenging phase that web3 is undergoing as potentially beneficial for the sector.
+Observers see this as an opportunity to pause, distinguish between valuable and less crucial elements, reduce reliance on hype-driven marketing, and concentrate on the genuine value that web3 can offer, particularly in terms of data privacy protection and individual empowerment.
+If the industry wants to thrive as it should, it must rebuild its entire image based on trust and credibility.
 Web3’s promise to redefine data privacy is dependent on one priceless resource: freedom of choice.

 Amit Khanna